Adam Air Flight 574: Cockpit voice recorder and flight data recorder

-On 21 January 2007, the flight data recorder (FDR) and cockpit voice recorder (CVR), popularly known as black boxes, were located 42 nautical miles off the coast of West Sulawesi by the US vessel Mary Sears.
-The flight data recorder was located at at a depth of 2000 m, while the cockpit voice recorder was located at at a depth of 1900 m, approximately 1.4 km apart.
+On 21 January 2007, the flight data recorder (FDR) and cockpit voice recorder (CVR) were located 42 nautical miles off the coast of West Sulawesi] by USNS Mary Sears (T-AGS-65).
+The FDR was located at at a depth of 2000 m, while the CVR was located at at a depth of 1900 m, approximately 1.4 km apart.
 Indonesian vessel Fatahillah travelled to the location.
-The Mary Sears used its side scan sonar (SSS) unit to map an area of approximately 10.3 km^{2} (3 sq nmi) around the recorders in high resolution, an operation that required 18 passes across the area at approximately 3 kn, taking six hours per pass including lining up for the next pass.
+The Mary Sears used her side scan sonar unit to map an area about 10.3 km^{2} (3 sq nmi) around the recorders in high resolution, an operation that required 18 passes across the area at roughly 3 kn, taking six hours per pass, including lining up for the next pass.
 It discovered a large amount of wreckage in the area, which was considered to be all that remained of the aircraft.
 A senior Indonesian marine official said on 24 January that he did not believe that the equipment required to retrieve the boxes from that depth was available in any Asian country.
-The black boxes had a battery life of just 30 days, and would subsequently be unable to emit locator signals.
+The recorders had a battery life of just 30 days, and would subsequently be unable to emit locator signals.

-On 3 February, Indonesian naval vessel KRI Tanjung Dalpele took affected families out to the crash site where a memorial service was held, which included throwing flowers into the sea.
+On 3 February, Indonesian naval vessel KRI Tanjung Dalpele took affected families out to the crash site, where a memorial service was held, which included throwing flowers into the sea.